fujii/fujii.github.io/_posts/2019-07-05-webkit-on-windows.md

 Here is the list of Microsoft Playwright modifications to WinCairo as far as I know.

 * Disabled high DPI support
+* Disabled GPU process mode
 * Use the complex text code path
-* No way to disable accelerated compositing
+* Added a option to disable accelerated compositing (--disable-accelerated-compositing)

 ## QtWebKit